-[A native title agreement may provide for payment to the native title parties based on profits or income derived from operations on the land or on production from the operations on a basis to be decided by the Court (see eg section 63Q(1) and (2) Mining Act 1971 and section 59(1) and (2) Opal Mining Act 1995.
-Note that under section 63S(3) Mining Act 1971 and section 61(3) Opal Mining Act 1995 a native title determination cannot impose such an arrangement).]
+A native title agreement may provide for payment to the native title parties based on profits or income derived from operations on the land or on production from the operations on a basis to be decided by the Court (see eg section 63Q(1) and (2) Mining Act 1971 and section 59(1) and (2) Opal Mining Act 1995.
+Note that under section 63S(3) Mining Act 1971 and section 61(3) Opal Mining Act 1995 a native title determination cannot impose such an arrangement).

-- 4.5.1 An application requesting the Court to determine the basis of payment to native title parties under a native title agreement (as required by the agreement) must be accompanied by a copy of the native title agreement. - 4.5.2 The applicant must give a copy of the application to - (a) each other party to the agreement; and - (b) the Minister responsible for the Act under which the agreement is made.
+- 4.5.1 An application requesting the Court to determine the basis of payment to native title parties under a native title agreement (as required by the agreement) must be accompanied by a copy of the native title agreement. - 4.5.2 The applicant must give a copy of the application to - (a) each other party to the agreement; and - (b) the Minister responsible for the Act under which the agreement is made. - 4.6 Appeal against Minister's order prohibiting registration of native title agreement [rule 4.6 substituted by ER&D Court (Native Title) Rules 2001 (Amendment No. 1)]

-4.6 Appeal against Minister's order prohibiting registration of native title agreement
+Certain provisions allow a Minister, if of the opinion that there is reason to believe that a native title agreement may not have been negotiated in good faith, to make an order prohibiting registration of the agreement (see eg section 63Q(5) Mining Act 1971 and section 59(5) Opal Mining Act 1995).
+The decision of the Minister is subject to appeal (see eg section 63Q(6) Mining Act 1971) and section 59(6) Opal Mining Act 1995).

-[Certain provisions allow a Minister, if of the opinion that there is reason to believe that a native title agreement may not have been negotiated in good faith, to make an order prohibiting registration of the agreement (see eg section 63Q(5) Mining Act 1971 and section 59(5) Opal Mining Act 1995).
-The decision of the Minister is subject to appeal (see eg section 63Q(6) Mining Act 1971) and section 59(6) Opal Mining Act 1995.]
+- 4.6.1 An appeal against a decision of a Minister prohibiting registration under an Act of a native title agreement must be instituted by filing an Originating Application in the prescribed form which must- - (a) give an outline of the circumstances of the case; - (b) give details of the decision appealed against; - (c) set out the terms of the order sought; - (d) set out the grounds of appeal; and - (e) be accompanied by a copy of - (i) the native title agreement; and - (ii) the order of the Minister prohibiting registration of the agreement. - 4.6.2 The appellant must give a copy of the Originating Application to - (a) each other party to the native title agreement; and

-- 4.6.1 A notice of appeal against a decision of a Minister prohibiting registration under an Act of a native title agreement must - (a) give an outline of the circumstances of the case; and - (b) give details of the decision appealed against; and - (c) set out the terms of the order sought; and - (d) set out the grounds of appeal; and - (e) be accompanied by a copy of - (i) the native title agreement; and - (ii) the order of the Minister prohibiting registration of the agreement. - 4.6.2 The appellant must give a copy of the notice of appeal to - (a) each other party to the native title agreement; a nd (sic) - (b) the Minister.
+(b) the Minister.